By Dr Joe

 The manufacturers of vpx bang energy drinks are striving to get a good market share of the sports nutrition world.
 So, they have a lot of flavours because taste preferences differ.

-Anyway back to the market share issue.
 The manufacturers know that a huge proportion of the sports nutrition niche is made up of people on ketogenic diet doing intermittent fasting.

 They wouldn’t want to eliminate that market share, hence the bang energy drinks have been constituted NOT to kick you out of ketosis.
 The amount of the super creatine and BCAA in each can of bang energy is not enough to kick you out of ketosis.